ppcamp/python-report-covid-19-itabira/README.md

 |           | Longitude                                            | *                                                                              |
 | ★         | Semana epidemiológica                                | *                                                                              |

+> Note that besides this informations, you also need two files in `others` directory.
+Those files are used to generate the graph of confirmed cases over time and

 ### Downloads

 This section needs to be executed by system.